 According to state law, car accident reports are public record 60 days after the date of a crash .
 Prior to that time, only certain people or entities with a statutorily acceptable reason for obtaining the report can access this information in Florida .

-Are police reports public records in Florida?
+Are police reports public record in Florida?

-Police crime and arrest reports are public records subject to public inspection as provided in s.
+SUMMARY: Police crime and arrest reports are public records subject to public inspection as provided in s.
 119.07(1), F. S., and the custodian of public records must supply copies of any public record under his control upon payment of fees as set out in the Public Records Law.